GoodluckH/Data-Structures-and-Algos/Sorting Algorithms/README.md

 The average runtime for quicksort is linearithmic because we are always partitioning the array by half, which gives a tree of height of `lgN`, and on each level, it takes about `N` compares.

-**Heapsort:** the runtime is linearithmic for all cases with constant space complexity because it sorts the array in-place without making recursive calls.
+**Heapsort:** the runtime is linearithmic for average and worst cases with constant space complexity because it sorts the array in-place without making recursive calls.
 It's linearithmic in runtime because the heap constructor takes `2N` times (the `sink` operation takes 2 compares each time, and is called ~N times), and the sink down sort operation takes 2NlgN times, for 2lnN is the number of compares in sinking and N because we want to remove and sink N elements.

 Therefore, the upper-bound runtime is `O(NlgN)`.
+The best case is when all elements are equal, so we just perform 2 compares when `delMax` is called with no sinking operations involved.
+And we do this for N times to get a best case runtime of `N`.